 New Developments NYC

-Weekly condo contracts in 2024 are surpassing the average levels from pre-pandemic years, indicating a robust and dynamic condominium market in NYC.
+Weekly condo contracts in 2024 surpass the average levels from pre-pandemic years, indicating a robust and dynamic condominium market in NYC.
 Source: REBNY

 The demand is not confined to a particular market segment—buyers actively sign contracts across various price ranges, building types, and neighborhoods.
 What distinguishes this year is the activity level and confidence it conveys in the market.
 Despite rising interest rates and global economic uncertainties, the desire for condominium residences continues to be strong.